blueprint-freespeech/gosling/README.md

 - rust >= 1.61.0
 - cmake >= 3.16.6

+The tests additionally depend on:

+- boost >= 1.66

 ## Building

 The reference implementation is currently a work-in-progress and not fully implemented.